0xtaha/ai-saas-dashboard/README.md

 **Backend**
 - Flask 3.0 with SQLAlchemy ORM
 - PostgreSQL 15 with connection pooling
-- Redis for caching and sessions
+- Redis for caching and sessions ( Not used yet )
 - JWT authentication with Flask-JWT-Extended
 - Flask-Migrate for database migrations
 - Azure Blob Storage SDK (dual storage support)
 - Gunicorn WSGI server

-**Infrastructure**
-- Kubernetes 1.28 on Azure AKS
-- Docker multi-stage builds
-- Helm charts for package management
-- Kustomize for environment-specific configs
-- Terraform for infrastructure provisioning

-**Monitoring & Observability**
+**Monitoring & Observability** ( setup not fully supported )
 - Fluent Bit for log aggregation
 - Prometheus for metrics collection
 - Azure Log Analytics for centralized logs
 - Application Insights for APM
 - Grafana dashboards (optional)